How did Brussels sprouts become the butt of so many jokes?

 If the worst should happen and you slightly overcook the sprouts, pretend it was intentional and turn them into this sprout mash.
 In the method, chef Andrew Rudd says to cook the sprouts for 10 minutes, but if you’ve left them go a bit further, we reckon the addition of butter and cream, as he instructs, will still result in a tasty mash.

-Back to Paul Flynn and his winning ways with sprouts.
-His recipe has an unusual ingredient, Cidona.
+Chef Paul Flynn's famous sprout recipe has an unusual ingredient, Cidona.
 When you think about it, it makes sense, the sweetness of the drink tempering the vegetable’s bitterness.
 It’s an oldie but a goodie.
 Wind the internet back to 2005, and here it is.

 If you want to invent a sprout recipe of your own, let your imagination run riot, as chef Flynn must have done when he came up with that one.
 The little green globes are are good friends with butter, bacon, chestnuts, soya sauce, balsamic vinegar, Worcestershire sauce and mustard.
 Just not all at once.